About this item

 Book Synopsis

-Multiple award-winning author Cary Fagan displays his extraordinary range and talent in a new collection that is by turns sensitive, surprising, and outrageously funny.
+Multiple award-winning author Cary Fagan displays his extraordinary range and talent in this propulsive new story collection that is by turns sensitive, surprising, and outrageously funny.

 A disgruntled border in 1970s London watches an affair develop between his landlady and a young Canadian student.
-A woman recalls the family that lived in a very nice tree in her backyard.
-A fifteen-year-old girl steals a book from a "pretty little bookstore" and sets in motion a remarkable whirlwind journey through New York City.
+A woman recalls the family that lived in a lovely tree in her backyard.
+A fifteen-year-old girl steals a book from a bookstore and sets in motion a remarkable whirlwind journey through New York City.
 Three turn-of-the-century musicians cross into Saskatchewan to escape an angry gunslinger.
 A couple decides to separate, only to find that their cat and their dog have a lot to say on the matter.

-With witty dialogue, compelling characters, and superb writing, each of these five exquisite stories differs vastly from the next, yet together conjure a world fuelled by the power of our wildest imaginings.
-A Fast Horse Never Brings Good News is a propulsive and vital new work from one of our country's most gifted and treasured writers.
+With witty dialogue, compelling characters, and superb writing, each of the five exquisite stories in A Fast Horse Never Brings Good News differs vastly from the next, yet together conjure a world fuelled by the power of our wildest imaginings.

 Review Quotes